ksooooza/react-router-intro/README.md

 Great!
 But this doesn't do anything because we're already on the homepage.

-Also, note that we used `component` in this case to display our home component.
+Also, note that we used `children` in this case to display our home component.
-We're doing that because we just want to display it without any changes - we're not passing any props in, we're not modifying anything.
-The `component` property is only used for static components.
+We're doing that because we don't need to pass it any props from our router, and we're not passing any props in, we're not modifying anything.

 ## You do: Add a Second Route and Link (10 min / 0:45)